MingyaoLII/SDSC5003_Project/README.md

 * create a new user and get a unique account
 * edit and store your personal information
-* transfer money from your account to another
+* transfer money from your account to other's
 * apply for loans (to be confirmed by issuing branch)

 ## ER Diagram